Victorian era antique furniture collection display

 What are the most valuable antiques to collect?

 Value depends on your investment budget and collecting goals.
 For appreciation potential with limited capital, focus on categories with active collector demand and limited supply: art pottery from Roseville, Rookwood, and Weller; uranium glass; and mid-century designer items.
-Avoid categories with heavy reproduction problems unless you develop strong authentication skills.
+Avoid categories with heavy reproduction problems unless you develop strong authentication skills first.

 How do I find out what my antique is worth?

 Start with eBay Sold Listings for comparable items.
-For high-value pieces, a certified appraisal from an American Society of Appraisers member is the most reliable method.
+For high-value pieces, a certified appraisal from an American Society of Appraisers (ASA) member is the most reliable method.
 For insurance purposes, you need a formal written appraisal regardless of your own research findings.

 Where is the best place to sell antiques?